voineaadi/voineaadi/README.md

 ---

 ## 🎯 Professional Identity
 Systems Engineer with strong foundations in diagnostics, system reliability, endpoint hardening, and automation.
-Combines 20+ years of hands-on hardware and software engineering experience with a disciplined “Maintenance Mindset” and AI-assisted engineering workflows.
+Combines 20+ years of hands-on hardware and software engineering experience with a disciplined “Maintenance Mindset” and specialized multi-agent AI engineering workflows.

 > "Deterministic infrastructure is the ultimate leverage.
 I don't just maintain systems; I architect resilient environments.
 Every line of automation is a building block for operational stability.
-Regardless of location or industry, engineering logic remains universal."
+From the Balkans to the Benelux, engineering logic remains universal."

 ---